 The content focus will be viewed through geographic and historical lenses.
-Sixth grade students will understand the cultural, religious, economic, and political systems of selected societies in the eastern hemisphere.
-Regions in the eastern hemisphere include the Middle East and North Africa, sub-Saharan Africa, Europe, Asia (east, south, and southeast), and Oceania.
+Sixth grade students will understand the cultural, religious, economic, and political systems of selected societies in the Eastern Hemisphere.
+Regions in the Eastern Hemisphere include the Middle East and North Africa, sub-Saharan Africa, Europe, Asia (east, south, and southeast), and Oceania.
 A course on world regions and cultures can be approached from many angles and perspectives.
 Educators may choose to take a regional approach, a thematic approach, or a historical approach to the content.

 Understanding time constraints, LEAs should select a manageable amount of content to support the inquiry process to educate students.
 It is suggested that educators use a case study approach teaching this content and pick examples to compare from different regions.
+Educators may choose to take a regional approach, a thematic approach, or a historical approach to the content.

-- The beginnings of human society such as early hominid development in Africa, peopling of the earth, and the Neolithic revolution - Early River Civilizations such as Mesopotamia, the Nile River Valley, the Indus River Valley, and the Yellow River Valley - Compare world religions such as Judaism, Christianity, Islam, Buddhism, Hinduism, Shintoism, Confucianism, and Sikhism, by looking at origins, founders, major tenants, practices, and sacred writings - Compare classical civilizations such as Greek, Roman, Persian, and Chinese by examining political, social, and economic systems. - The rise and fall of empires and the impacts to the region - The growth of trade networks across the hemisphere and impacts such as cultural exchange and diffusion, inventions, ideas, diseases, and language. - The development of feudal systems in Medieval Europe and Japan - Compare different civilizations in the eastern hemisphere during the Middle Ages with regards to geographic, political, economic, and social structures - Analyze the origins, accomplishments, and geographic diffusion of the Renaissance and the Reformation - Modern geography of the Eastern Hemisphere. - Examination of primary and secondary sources including written and oral histories, images, and artifacts - Disciplinary skills and processes including change and continuity over time, multiple perspectives, using and understanding sources, and cause and effect
+- The Beginnings of human society such as early hominid development in Africa, peopling of the earth, and the Neolithic revolution - Early river civilizations such as Mesopotamia, the Nile River Valley, the Indus River Valley, and the Yellow River Valley - Compare World religions such as including, but not limited to Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, Shintoism, Sikhism, and Taoism, by looking at (origins, founders, major tenets, practices, and sacred writings) - Compare Classical civilizations such as Greek, Roman, Persian, and Chinese by examining (political, social, religious, and economic systems) - The Rise and fall of empires and the impacts to the region - The Growth of trade networks across the Eastern Hemisphere and impacts such as cultural exchange and diffusion, inventions, ideas, diseases, and language - The Development of feudal systems in medieval Europe and Japan - Compare Different civilizations in the Eastern Hemisphere during the Middle Ages with regards to geographic, political, social, religious, and economic systems structures - Analyze The Origins, accomplishments, and geographic diffusion of the Renaissance and the Reformation - Ancient and modern geography of the Eastern Hemisphere - Examination of primary and secondary sources including written and oral histories, images, and artifacts - Disciplinary skills and processes including change and continuity over time, multiple perspectives, using and understanding sources, and cause and effect